-Processed foods that meet organic processed foods requirements may use the words organic and Indonesia's organic logo on their labels as below.
-Domestic and imported organic food must have an organic certificate issued by Indonesian Organic Certifier or Foreign Organic Certifier domiciled in Indonesia accredited by National Accredited Committee (KAN).
-Imported organic product is also allowed to have an organic certificate issued by Certifier in the country of origin recognized by KAN.
+Processed foods that meet Indonesia's organic processed foods requirements may use the words organic and Indonesia's organic logo on their labels as below.
+Domestic and imported organic food must have an organic certificate issued by an Indonesian Organic Certifier or Foreign Organic Certifier domiciled in Indonesia and accredited by National Accredited Committee (KAN).
+Imported organic product is also allowed to have an organic certificate issued by the certifier in the country of origin recognized by KAN.
 Foreign organic logos can be placed next to the Indonesian logo.